egregoire23/SupervisedWithR/KNN & Linear Model on Zipcode Data.md

 Erin Gregoire,
 September 2024

-To classify zipcodes, I constuct a k-Nearest-Neighbor and Linear Model.
+To classify zipcodes, I constructed a k-Nearest-Neighbor and Linear Model.
 In this mini-project, I demonstrate my skills working with these two classic models and provide a comparative analysis based on their performance with the zipcode data.